 Summer barbecues don’t have to mean disaster to your diet

-Ah, the start of summer … bring on vacations, lounging poolside and cookouts.
-Kicking off a season of long summer days with a Memorial Weekend barbecue doesn’t have to mean putting an end to your successful season of healthy eating.
+Ah, summer … bring on vacations, lounging poolside and cookouts.
+Kicking off a season of long summer days with a Fourth of July barbecue doesn’t have to mean putting an end to your successful season of healthy eating.
 Here are some easy ways you can enjoy the party without sacrificing your resolve to keep your eating clean.

 1. Whittle your hunger before you go